Shritej24c/Econometrics/README.md

 Life expectancy at birth indicates the number of years a newborn infant would live if prevailing patterns of mortality at the time of its birth were to stay the same throughout its life

-Below image clearly shows the disparity in Life Expectancy across different countries in 2019
+The below image clearly shows the disparity in Life Expectancy across different countries in 2019

 ![image](https://github.com/Shritej24c/Econometrics/blob/main/images/LE%202019.png)

-Life expectancy has burgeoned since the advent of industrialization in the early 1900s and the world average has now more than doubled to 70 years.
-Yet, we still see inequality in life expectancy across and within countries.
-In 2020, Monaco sits at the top with the highest life expectancy at 86 years whereas some countries in the Sub-Saharan African (SSA) region, for example, the Central African Republic, have a life expectancy of 54.6 years

 There's a drastic difference in Life Expectancy which points to the scope of improvement in these countries with similar low life expectancy.